worldpeaceenginelabs/FORM-GUN/README.md

 # Svelte Compiler Tutorial with Gun

-Can you code in Javascript/Typescript?
-Do you want Vanilla JS code at the end without learning it?🤩
+Can you code in Javascript?

-You can just drop your JS/Typescript file in the red box, and your HMTL file into the green box. (or split your js page's code into js and html and drop them into the boxes)
+Svelte alone is just a frontend compiler.
+More precisely, Svelte delivers its own JavaScript/TypeScript compiler which generates the client-side JavaScript at build time.
+This compiled JavaScript is specialized to adapt the DOM in such a way that as little data as possible has to be exchanged between server and client.
+This has numerous benefits for the user experience.

-I just drop you the screenshot of my typical desktop as a visual helper, because you can just test in Typescript whatever you want, to get a first touch with Svelte instant!
+I just drop you the screenshot of my typical coding environment as a visual helper, because you can just test whatever you want, to get a first touch with Svelte instant!

 Modify the server, test a new script, test the build and load the static files to a cdn maybe?...